I’ve always loved capturing life’s magical moments and applied my background in documentary filmmaking and photography in doing so.

 Why should I have my birth filmed?

-People have many life milestones filmed such as weddings, Bar/Bat Mitzvah’s, graduations… so why not film one of the most important moments of your life and probably the biggest milestone of your journey as a parent; The birth of your child.
+People have many life milestones filmed such as weddings, Bar/Bat Mitzvahs, graduations… so why not film one of the most important moments of your life and probably the biggest milestone of your journey as a parent; The birth of your child.
 You may not remember much of it, as all the special moments of your birth morph into a blur.
-Having a beautiful birth movie celebrating that day will give you, your child and your family a visual expression of your child’s birth and first moments outside the womb.
+Having a beautiful birth movie celebrating that day will give you, your child, and your family a visual expression of your child’s birth and first moments outside the womb.
 You will be able to show your child their birth story and not only share it verbally.
 Parents never regret having their birth journey filmed professionally, but some of my clients do regret not knowing me when they had their first children.
-I invite you to watch a couple of video testimonials on my website (Alice & Max and Sara & Doug), and read some of the written testimonials under RAVES.
+I invite you to watch a couple of video testimonials on my website (Alice & Max and Sara & Doug) and read some of the written testimonials under RAVES.
 If you are a skeptic, they just might change your mind. 🙂

 Why not have my partner or doula film the birth?

-Do we meet before the birth?
+Do we meet before your birth?

 Your birth is a very personal and intimate life event, so meeting in person and developing a relationship is important.
-For a home birth, I’d prefer to meet at your home, otherwise we can choose a mutually agreed upon location.
-At our meeting we will discuss your wants and needs, the options I offer, answer questions etc. If time does not allow for a personal meeting, we could have a skype, Facetime or phone consultation.
+For a home birth, I’d prefer to meet at your home, otherwise, we can choose a mutually agreed upon location.
+At our meeting we will discuss your wants and needs, the options I offer, answer questions, etc. If time does not allow for a personal meeting, we could have a skype, Facetime, or phone consultation.

 Will you be on call for my birth?

 My hold time for your birth starts from two weeks before until two weeks after your EDD, and during that time I will be on call for your birth 24/7 until your baby is born.
 During this time, I also don’t schedule anything I can’t cancel or give up, I don’t travel or even leave the area, I don’t go out of cell range, and my gear is always packed and ready to go.
 Your non-refundable deposit reserves me for the month surrounding birth.
-If your on-call time overlaps that of another client, I will have a back up birth filmmaker available.
-She may film a few hours, until I become available, or your entire birth if needed.
+If your on-call time overlaps that of another client, I will have a backup birth filmmaker available.
+She may film a few hours until I become available, or your entire birth if needed.
 She would also fill in for me, should I be sick and unable to attend your birth.